Maram-Metro/Dawwerha_App/README.md

 ## 🔒 License & Acknowledgment

-This app was built for academic purposes and submitted to the **Ministry of Environment, Water & Agriculture**.
+This app was built for academic purposes and submitted to the **Ministry of Environment, Water & Agriculture 🌿**.
 **Do not use, reproduce, or distribute without explicit permission from the Ministry.**